RRougeX/DeckPad/README.md

 Knob Right     F21 or media next
 ```

-If two physical switches send the exact same low-level input, Windows cannot tell
+If two physical controls send the exact same low-level input, Windows cannot
-them apart.
-DeckPad stores raw trigger signatures when possible, but identical
+tell them apart.
+DeckPad can store raw trigger signatures when possible, but
-hardware input must be fixed by remapping the pad itself.
+identical hardware input has to be fixed by remapping the pad itself.

 ## Action Types